-Common dolphin, grey seal, and seabirds such as fulmar and cormorant are all examples of sensitive marine species, and our coasts would not be the same without these beautiful, awe-inspiring animals.
-Unfortunately, this wildlife can be hard for fishermen to avoid and can become entangled in fishing gear, ending up as accidental catch – or ‘bycatch’.
+Common dolphin, grey seal, and seabirds such as fulmar and cormorant are all examples of these “sensitive marine species”.
+Unfortunately, they can be hard for fishermen to avoid and can end up being accidentally caught in fishing gear – an event known as “bycatch”.

 Bycatch is both an animal welfare concern and a conservation concern.
-Globally, bycatch is one of the greatest threats to sensitive marine species, and can contribute to the decline of certain populations of wildlife.
+Globally, it’s one of the greatest threats to sensitive marine species, contributing to the decline of certain populations of these animals.
+This has a knock-on impact on ecosystems of which sensitive marine species are a vital part.

-The accidental capture of wildlife can also be a distressing experience for fishermen who care about the seas in which they fish, and is costly and time-consuming to handle.
+The consequences of bycatch don’t end there – it can be a distressing experience for fishermen who care about the seas in which they fish, as well as costly, time-consuming and, in certain circumstances, dangerous to handle.

 The UK Wildlife Bycatch Mitigation Hub